-Chris Stumpf - To schedule with Chris, send an email with a brief but detailed description of what you are looking to get done—include approximate size, placement, color or black and grey, and any reference pictures you may have.
+Chris Stumpf - Please use the Tattoo Request Form found on our website.
 Once Chris has an idea of what you are looking to get done, he will be in touch about scheduling the appointments.
-Chris’ base fee is $150, and his hourly rate ranges from $175-$250.
-A cash deposit of $150 to $200 is required to schedule your series of appointments.
-Please note that Chris is generally booked out 3 to 4 months in advance, and will close his books occasionally to prevent further wait times.
+Chris’ base fee is $200, and his hourly rate ranges from $200-$250.
+A cash deposit of $200 is required to schedule your series of appointments.

 Do you need an appointment?
 Do you take walk-ins?

 We are appointment only.
 Generally the artists book out in advance, but feel free to call and see if they have an available appointment for that day.

 The shop is open Tuesday-Saturday 11am-8pm.
 Scheduling is done on Tuesdays 11am-3pm, Fridays and Saturdays 11am-2pm.

 What forms of payment do you accept?